Judge rejects bid by Donald Trump to throw out classified documents case on constitutional grounds

 Some of Thursday’s arguments centered on the 1978 statute known as the Presidential Records Act.
 The law requires presidential documents to be turned over to the National Archives and Records Administration, though former presidents may retain notes and papers created for purely personal reasons.

-Trump's lawyers contend that he was free under that law to to do with the records as he pleased.
+His lawyers say the act entitled him to designate as personal property the records he took with him to Mar-a-Lago in Florida and that he was free to do with the documents as he pleased.

 “He had original classification authority,” said defense lawyer Todd Blanche.
 “He had the authority to do whatever he thought was appropriate with his records.”

-But prosecutor David Harbach told Cannon that there are "all sorts of reasons" that that argument is wrong.
-Prosecutors believe the files Trump is charged with possessing are presidential records, not personal ones, and that the statute was never meant to permit presidents to retain classified and top-secret documents, like those kept at Mar-a-Lago.
+Prosecutors countered that those records were clearly presidential, not personal, and included top-secret information and documents related to nuclear programs and the military capabilities of the U.S. and foreign countries.
+They say the presidential records statute was never meant to permit presidents to retain classified and top-secret documents, like those kept at Mar-a-Lago.

 “The documents charged in the indictment are not personal records, period.
 They are not,” Harbach said.
 “They are nowhere close to it under the definition of the Presidential Records Act.”